-Disease caused by juvenile worms

-Disease caused by adult worms
+Disease caused Disease caused bv adult worms by iuvenile worms

 Unfortunately, even a single heartworm can have fatal consequences in a cat.
-Once thought to be only a disease of dogs and wild canids (foxes, wolves, and covotes), recent studies indicate that heartworm disease in cats is more common than ever believed.
+Once thought to be only a disease of dogs and wild canids (foxes, wolves, and coyotes), recent studies indicate that heartworm disease in cats is more common than ever believed.
 Even indoor cats are at risk of infection because mosquitoes are often found inside homes and some indoor cats go outside for short periods.